The plugin requires a version of Jellyfin greater or equal to 10.7.0 (

 >=4.1.1) to be installed.
 It also requires that you have already set up and are using Shoko Server, and that the directories/folders you intend to use in Jellyfin are fully indexed (and optionally managed) by Shoko Server, otherwise the plugin won’t be able to funciton properly — it won’t be able to find metadata about any entries that are not indexed by Shoko Server since the metadata we want is not available.

 There are multiple ways to install this plugin, but the recommended way is to use the official Jellyfin repository.
-Be sure to configure your plugin settings before using it on a library.
+Be sure to establish a connection between the plugin and your running instance of Shoko Server in the plugin settings before trying to use it on a library.
 Read more on that in the next section after you’ve finished your install.

 - Navigate to the Dashboard

 - Click on “Plugins” in the side-bar, and click it.

 - Click on “Repositories” on the top of the Plugins page.

 - Add new repository by clicking on the plus-icon (+) and enter the following details;